2017 Suunto Zoop and Zoop Novo – Which is best for you?

 As with most dive computers, the Zoop Novo comes with an Altitude setting.
 When you adjust the Altitude, the Zoop Novo adjusts its mathematical model according to which altitude mode is selected.
 Traveling to a higher elevation will temporarily change the equilibrium of dissolved nitrogen in your body.
 The Zoop Novo calculates shorter no-decompression times at higher altitudes.
 It’s generally recommended that you wait at least 3 hours before making a dive at a new altitude.

 The no-fly time is shown in the center of the display next to an airplane icon.
-Flying or travelling to a higher altitude should be avoided at any time the Zoop Novo displays the no-flying time.
+Flying or traveling to a higher altitude should be avoided at any time the Zoop Novo displays the no-flying time.

 How long does the Zoop Novo battery last?